apanchenko/jani/backlog.md

 - to setup feature per channel:
   - command to update channel admins
-  - in private /list my channels
-  - in private /select channel (like botfather)
+  - private /mychannels command to list and select channel

 - save processed message offsets to not skip messages during restart
   - iter_messages not available to bot.
 Login as user? [lonami](https://t.me/TelethonChat/312114)